Welcome to WISE

 Please contact email@example.com or call 780-466-3312 (during office hours) for more information.
 If you have any questions, our helpful office staff will be happy to respond.
 We look forward to connecting with you.

-We hope you enjoy watching the videos and that they answer some of your questions and get you thinking about why this school might be the right choice in education for your family.
+Please enjoy the videos our teachers have created to share some of the aspects of the Waldorf teaching philosophy that inspire them here along with educational highlights offered at the WISE.
+We hope you enjoy watching the videos and that they answer some of your questions about why this school might be the right choice in education for your family.

 “Receive the child in reverence, educate the child with love, let the child go forth in freedom.” ~ Rudolf Steiner